 Find and help scale the best solutions worldwide.

-The project will commence with the development of a ecosystem directory of the key players in the water innovation ecosystem.
+The project will commence with the development of an ecosystem directory of the key players in the water innovation ecosystem.
 From municipalities to industry, to research, invention, new companies and funding sources.
 This will be a tool to help the key actors find one another.

 Build an inventory of who can make a difference.